Truc4p/final-year-project/report/SECTION_4_METHODOLOGY_PROJECT_PLANNING.md

 **Sprint Structure and Ceremonies:** Development was organized into 2-week sprints, each comprising sprint planning, daily standups (self-directed progress tracking), sprint reviews, and retrospectives.
 Sprint reviews and retrospectives were hosted by the project supervisor to evaluate feature completeness, provide technical guidance, and assess alignment with project objectives.
 This cadence enabled regular checkpoint validation while maintaining development momentum.

-**Requirements Prioritization:** Requirements derived from Section 3.3 were prioritized using the MoSCoW framework, ensuring critical e-commerce and authentication functionality shipped first, followed by differentiating features (live streaming, AI chat, Skin Study), and optional enhancements (business management tools) in later sprints.
+**Requirements Prioritization:** Requirements derived from Section 3.3 were prioritized using the MoSCoW framework, ensuring critical e-commerce and authentication functionality shipped first, followed by differentiating features, and optional enhancements in later sprints.

 **Sprint Planning and Feature Allocation:** The table below maps functional requirements to 20 development sprints across the 10-month project timeline, demonstrating progression from foundational backend infrastructure through customer-facing interfaces and advanced AI features.